OAuth Setup

 Step 3: Configure OAuth Consent Screen

-- Go to APIs & Services > OAuth consent screen
+- Go to APIs & Services > OAuth consent screen (Google may call this Google Auth Platform)

 - Choose External user type (or Internal for Google Workspace)